Roughly 25% of stroke survivors experience a second stroke. Fortunately, you can reduce your risk with the best stroke prevention practices.

 The risk of a second stroke increases with the presence of aneurysms.
 An aneurysm is a bulge in your artery that creates weakness in the vessel wall and increases risk of rupture (hemorrhagic stroke).

-To help reduce the risk of recurrent stroke, your doctor may recommend surgery.
+To help reduce the risk of recurrent stroke, your doctor may recommend surgery if you have a known aneurysm.

 There are two aneurysm-management surgeries that help reduce the risk of stroke: aneurysm clippings and aneurysm coilings.
 Both surgeries help block blood flow from entering the aneurysm to prevent it from rupturing.
 Here’s an example of how it works: